ruizhang-ai/GMCF_Neural_Graph_Matching_based_Collaborative_Filtering/README.md

 ## Cite our paper

-If you are interested in our work or want to use the code, please cite our work:
+Please credit our work by citing the following paper:

 ```
 @inproceedings{su2021neural,